-No because it will shorten their billing time for each case, reduce the time they can continually ask for payments on account and decide some area needs further investigation.
-We see already the plethora of blog, tweets and Instagram posts all saying no fault divorce is coming but you will still need “our” services to help you through the process.
+No, because it will shorten their billing time for each case, reduce the time they can continually ask for payments on account and decide some area needs further investigation.
+We see already the plethora of blogs, tweets and Instagram posts all saying no-fault divorce is coming but you will still need “our” services to help you through the process.
 Really?

 There is another way, but it needs a real change in the way divorces are dealt with.
-Let us use the no fault divorce to really benefit separating couples all round and change the divorce landscape for ever.
+Let us use the no-fault divorce to really benefit separating couples all around and change the divorce landscape forever.
 Our model is amazingly simple and in time it will be the accepted norm.
 When we are engaged, we actively assess the full value of what is available for distribution between the couple and their children.
-We then asses what is fair for each party in line with the courts view that a 50/50 split is the norm and quickly assess how this can be achieved for both parties.
+We then assess what is fair for each party in line with the court’s view that a 50/50 split is the norm and quickly assess how this can be achieved for both parties.
 This is then communicated to the former partner or their lawyer if they have one and we plan for round the table discussion within a truly short period of time.
-By working quickly to assess what is available means our model and methods can easily resolve the whole of the divorce within the 6 months envisaged by the Divorce and Separation Act 2020.
-Let us just hope this is the case and a chance to really modernise the whole system is not lost by an old system just grinding on as it did before but without the title tattle of who did what being an interesting side-line to what is enormously important to divorcing couples – making sure the children and cared for and splitting the assets fairly and quickly so everyone can move on.
+Working quickly to assess what is available means our model and methods can easily resolve the whole of the divorce within the 6 months envisaged by the Divorce and Separation Act 2020.
+Let us just hope this is the case and a chance to really modernise the whole system is not lost by an old system just grinding on as it did before but without the tattle of who did what being an interesting side-line to what is enormously important to divorcing couples – making sure the children and cared for and splitting the assets fairly and quickly so, everyone can move on.

 Telling you our fees right and the start – what you can expect for those fees and when they will become payable is the way we operate – no upfront costs, no hidden extras, no sudden shocks is our model and we aim to have it all resolved within the 6 moths Parliament expects – if lawyers for your ex-work alongside us and at the same pace.